N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Hamiltonians and Observables

-We note that in \cite{Antonelli:2020ybz} an aligned-spins EOB Hamiltonian was presented for the spin$_1$-spin$_2$ sector via some ansatz, assumptions from the EOB approach, and available results from self-force theory, see e.g.~recent review in \cite{Barack:2018yvs}.
+We note that in \cite{Antonelli:2020ybz} an aligned-spins EOB Hamiltonian was presented for the simple bilinear in spin, spin$_1$-spin$_2$ sector, via some ansatz, assumptions from the EOB approach, and available results from self-force theory, see e.g.~recent review in \cite{Barack:2018yvs}.
 Both that EOB Hamiltonian, and our Hamiltonian in eq.~\eqref{hs1s2simp}, are specified to the COM frame and subject to the aligned-spins constraints.
-Yet, the simplified EOB Hamiltonian in \cite{Antonelli:2020ybz} is based on some EOB ansatz, and is in the so-called ``quasi-isotropic'' gauge, where dependence in factors of $L^2$ is hidden.
+Yet, the simplified EOB Hamiltonian in \cite{Antonelli:2020ybz} is based on some EOB ansatz, and is specified to the so-called ``quasi-isotropic'' gauge, where dependence in factors of $L^2$ is hidden.